capecrawler/mitmproxy/README.md

 - Go to `Settings`, search for `Proxy`, then click `Open proxy settings`
 - This should open up your `Network Preferences`, click on HTTP and set to `127.0.0.1 : 8080`
 - Then click on HTTPS and set to `127.0.0.1 : 8080`

+###### Download certificate
+- Go to http://mitm.it/ to download the certificate and install on your browser

 ##### View request / response
 Run an API call through your configured browser to view the request / response